-The Ki-51 was one of the more trusty Imperial Japanese Army AF light/attack bomber during WW2.
-Of very classic -maybe too classic- “Japanese” configuration these planes were quite vulnerable, slow yet very maneuverable.
-Curiously the Ki-51 is one of the very few Japanese aircraft that suffered few modifications during its service life span.
-Anyway, these cute aircraft undertook their missions with the typical Japanese stoicism.
-Operated all around, but specially in the China-Burma-India theatre they proved efficient and quite adapted to rough operational conditions.
+The Ki-51 was one of the trustier Imperial Japanese Army AF light/attack bomber during WW2.
+Of very classic -too classic, maybe- “Japanese” configuration these planes proved to be quite vulnerable, slow yet very maneuverable.
+Curiously the Ki-51 is one of the very few Japanese aircraft which underwent few modifications during its service life span.
+They undertook their missions with the typical Japanese stoicism.
+Operated all around, but specially in the China-Burma-India theatre, they proved efficient and quite adapted to rough operational conditions.

-In this superb photo – note the awesome rotor symmetry- a Japanese license-built Boeing Vertol 107-II airliner shows how handy these choppers still are….your barge needs a tow?.
+In this superb photo – note the awesome rotors symmetry-, a Japanese license-built Boeing Vertol 107-II airliner shows how handy these choppers still are.
+Your barge needs a tow?

-9 Grün was flown by a really good Jagflieger, Willy Reschke an ace and Ritterkreuzträger (Knight Cross) of the JG 301.
-In this awesome drawing Reschke is depicted bringing down a “Viermot” (Four engined aircraft), his speciality: 20 of his 27 victories were heavy bombers.
+“Nine Grün” was flown by a really good Jagflieger though, Willy Reschke, an ace and Ritterkreuzträger (Knight Cross holder) of the JG 301.
+In this awesome drawing Reschke is depicted bringing down a “Viermot” (four-engined aircraft), his speciality: 20 of his 27 victories were heavy bombers.

-Born just after the end of WW2, the long defunct LAI airline was the first Italian to conect -with these DC-6’s- across the Atlantic Italy with USA….and they coudn’t have chosen a better aircraft to do it.
+Born just after the end of WW2, the long defunct LAI airline was the first Italian to connect, with DC-6s, Italy with the United States.
+They couldn’t have chosen a better aircraft to do it.

-Wonderfully dinamic poster, there was a time when aircrafts sold tickets.
+Wonderfully dynamic poster, there was a time when aircraft sold tickets.

-The story of this neat aircraft is the history of the bloody Spanish Civil War.
-Its designers, Arturo González Gil y Santibáñez and José Pazó ended: the first dead when he was leading milicians for the Republic and the second one in the rebel Nationalists side….
+Regrettably, the story of this neat aircraft is the history of the bloody Spanish Civil War.
+Its designers, Arturo González Gil y Santibáñez and José Pazó found themselves fighting against each other: Gil died leading Loyalist militiamen and Pazó one in the rebel Nationalists side.

-Stupendous pic of a civilian example over Catalonia.
+Stupendous photo of a civilian example over Catalonia.